 Proliferation R&D activities are aimed at techniques to monitor nuclear explosions, remotely detect the early stages of a nuclear weapons program, improve detection of foreign nuclear materials, and develop expertise in the areas of chemical and biological weapons.
-Nonproliferation and International Security programs, formerly called "Arms Control," are concerned with international safeguards, export controls, treaties and agreements, and nonproliferation in Newly Independent States of the former Soviet Union.
-The last activity includes two programs dealing with the problem of employing former Soviet nuclear weapons experts.
+Nonproliferation and International Security programs, formerly called "Arms Control," are concerned with international safeguards, export controls, treaties and agreements.

+The MPC&A program is concerned with reducing the threat posed by unsecured Russian weapons and weapons-usable material.
+The Russian transition initiative includes two programs dealing with the problem of employing former Soviet nuclear weapons experts.
 The Initiatives for Proliferation Prevention (IPP) program is a cooperative arrangement between DOE laboratories and science and engineering institutes in Russia, Ukraine, Kazakhstan and Belarus.
 The Nuclear Cities Initiative (NCI) involves efforts to develop commercial activities in 10 formerly secret cities in Russia where nuclear weapons activities were carried out.
+The Highly Enriched Uranium (HEU) Transparency Implementation program, also described below, finances the agreement with Russia to use HEU from dismantled Soviet weapons for fuel for nuclear power reactors.
+The new Accelerated Materials Disposition program is mostly directed to further purchase and stockpile of HEU and low-enriched uranium (LEU), and to speed up the program to convert research reactors to operate on LEU instead of HEU.